amank023/Contact_Page/README.md

 #Features

-Add Contact: Users can add a new contact by providing a name and email address.
+Add Contact: Users can add a new contact by providing a name and email address.<br>
-Edit Contact: Allows users to modify the details of an existing contact.
+Edit Contact: Allows users to modify the details of an existing contact.<br>
-Delete Contact: Users can remove a contact from the list.
+Delete Contact: Users can remove a contact from the list.<br>
-Search Contact: Enables users to search contacts by name or email address.
+Search Contact: Enables users to search contacts by name or email address.<br>
-Form Validation: Uses Yup and Formik to handle form validation.
+Form Validation: Uses Yup and Formik to handle form validation.<br>

 #Technologies Used

-React: Frontend library for building user interfaces.
+React: Frontend library for building user interfaces.<br>
-Vite: Fast development build tool.
+Vite: Fast development build tool.<br>
-TailwindCSS: Utility-first CSS framework.
+TailwindCSS: Utility-first CSS framework.<br>
-Formik: Form management library for React.
+Formik: Form management library for React.<br>
-Yup: Form validation library.
+Yup: Form validation library.<br>
-Firebase: For managing backend and storing contact information.
+Firebase: For managing backend and storing contact information.<br>
-React Icons: For adding icons to the UI.
+React Icons: For adding icons to the UI.<br>
-React Toastify: For displaying toast notifications.
+React Toastify: For displaying toast notifications.<br>

 Currently, two official plugins are available: